 Describe a specific experience with a patient during your duties as a volunteer or aide in a physical therapy practice setting that made a notable impression on you and affirmed your desire to pursue a career in this field.
 (4,500 characters)

 Please describe why you feel the hybrid format of DPT education at USC would provide a successful environment for you to complete the rigorous DPT degree.
 Include any personal experiences, learning styles or individual preferences that will support your success in the hybrid program.
-(4,500 characters)
+(4,500 characters) Keep in mind that this prompt is updated periodically and may have changed by the time you submit your application.

 Letters of Recommendation